Due to facility repairs the Labor and Delivery Unit has temporarily moved to the Women and Newborn Unit effective 17 June until 30 June.

 Pediatric Nurse Practitioner

-Pediatric patients who need initial evaluations for possible Autism and those relocating to Fort Liberty who have previous evaluation by Developmental Pediatrics needing to establish local care.
+Pediatric patients who need initial evaluations for possible Autism and those relocating to Fort Bragg who have previous evaluation by Developmental Pediatrics needing to establish local care.
 Children with unspecified developmental concerns of possible medical origin and not needing immediate evaluation by Developmental Pediatrician.
 Follow-up care for patients previously seen by local Developmental Pediatrician.
 Assistance with EFMP enrollment for established patients.

 Contact Us